Philippines: Sogod Bay [Leyte] + Moalboal [Cebu] + Pangatalan [Palawan] - March 2020

 In need of salt water, I dive these days with nostalgia in my last underwater pictures brought back from the Philippines...
 It was early 2020.
 Before the Covid and the closing of the borders.

-I spent there two weeks diving and exploring underwater sites of several islands of the archipelago: South Leyte (Sogod Bay), the southwestern part of Cebu (Moalboal), and Northeast Palawan (Pangatalan).
+I spent two weeks there diving and exploring underwater sites on several islands of the archipelago: the south of Leyte (Sogod Bay), the southwestern part of Cebu (Moalboal), and Northeast Palawan (Pangatalan).

-Since then, the coronavirus has paralysed everything, and time has run out.
-I published an article in September 2020 about the Sea Academy project set up by the Sulubaai Foundation on Pangatalan Island in the digital evening edition ofOuest-France.
+Since then, the coronavirus has crippled everything, and time has flown.
+In September 2020, I published an article about the Sea Academy project set up by the Sulubaai Foundation on Pangatalan Island in the evening edition d'Ouest-France.
 But I had not yet told anything here, on my personal blog, about this trip which seems so unreal today...

 Better late than never.
 One year later, I finally decide to start a series of posts on this blog...
 It was about time!